RaidersOfTheLostApp/MoviePublic/README.md

 ## Deploy to Heroku

-Your master will auto deploy so if you want to deploy from your branch, follow this command:

-`git push heroku <nameofbranch>:master`
+Create a new app on Heroku

-## Install Heroku Addon for Heroku Postgres, mLab MongoDB
+## Install Heroku Addon for Heroku Postgres

 Heroku Postgres - populate the schema by following instructions for `Import` https://devcenter.heroku.com/articles/heroku-postgres-import-export